 New arrivals in Manchester can look forward to a diverse and varied lifestyle.
-There's something to suit everyone in the city – from shopaholics on the hunt for the latest must-have piece and revellers looking for a good night out, to avid foodies and sports enthusiasts.
-Expats moving to Manchester with children will also find there are plenty of spots for a fun day out with the little ones.
+There's something to suit everyone in the city – from shopaholics hunting for the latest must-have piece and revellers looking for a good night out to avid foodies and sports enthusiasts.
+If you're moving to Manchester with children, you'll find plenty of spots for a fun day out with the little ones.

 Shopping in Manchester

-Shopping in Manchester is a real treat and people from smaller neighbouring towns head to the city on weekends to take advantage of its larger variety of stores.
-Whether looking for a new wardrobe on a tight budget, something for a special event, or a truly unique item, Manchester shoppers won't be disappointed.
+Shopping in Manchester is a real treat.
+Whether you're looking for a new wardrobe on a tight budget, something for a special event, or a truly unique item, you won't be disappointed.

 The stunning Barton Arcade, dating back to 1871, is located in Manchester’s trendy Deansgate area and now houses a range of small independent boutiques and exclusive shops.
-This is definitely the ideal place for expats to treat themselves or to find a special gift for someone.
+This is definitely the ideal place for you to treat yourself or to find a special gift for someone.

-When the Manchester rain hits, residents head indoors to one of the city’s malls.
+When the Manchester rain hits, you'll find yourself heading indoors to one of the city’s malls.
 The famous Trafford Centre is as much a theme park as it is a shopping destination, and there's plenty to keep the whole family entertained here.
-Afflecks in Manchester's Northern Quarter is the place for indie commerce, where shoppers will find everything from alternative clothing outlets to old-style record stores and retro gaming shops.
+Afflecks in Manchester's Northern Quarter is the place for indie commerce, where you will find everything from alternative clothing outlets to old-style record shops and retro gaming shops.

 Nightlife in Manchester

 Manchester has a bustling and eclectic nightlife scene.
-For those that enjoy a drink after work, there is a watering hole on every corner.
-Whether one prefers the historic atmosphere of a traditional English pub, or finely crafted cocktails and stunning views from a rooftop bar, the city has it all.
+For those who enjoy a drink after work, there is a watering hole on every corner.
+Whether you prefer the historic atmosphere of a traditional English pub or finely crafted cocktails and stunning views from a rooftop bar, the city has it all.

-Expats who enjoy clubbing will be pleased to know that the party never stops in Manchester.
-Thanks to the city’s large student population, many clubs are open every day of the week; partygoers don’t need to wait until the weekend to have a good time.
+If you like clubbing, you'll be pleased to know that the party never stops in Manchester.
+Thanks to the city’s large student population, many clubs are open every day of the week; you don’t need to wait until the weekend to have a good time.
 From '60s soul to acid house, disco and everything in between, Manchester’s club scene is vibrant and varied; it’s easy to understand why the city is a top UK party destination.

 Eating out in Manchester

-Manchester is fast gaining a reputation for good food, and residents are spoilt for choice when it comes to dining.
-At eateries in Manchester, expats will find cuisine from a range of destinations, including Thailand, Spain, Italy, France, Mexico and more.
+Manchester is fast gaining a reputation for good food, and you'll be spoilt for choice when it comes to dining.
+At eateries in Manchester, you will find cuisine from a range of destinations, including Thailand, Spain, Italy, France, Mexico, and more.

 Sports and outdoor activities in Manchester

-Expats who enjoy keeping fit will find plenty of opportunities to get involved in a range of activities in Manchester.
+If you enjoy keeping fit, you'll find plenty of opportunities to get involved in a range of activities in Manchester.
 Those needing a break from the hustle and bustle of the city can discover breathtaking scenery along one of the many cycle routes or hikes.

-Those who prefer to watch sport rather than taking part can catch a game at Manchester United’s Old Trafford Stadium, the second-largest stadium in the UK after Wembley Stadium.
+If you prefer to watch sports rather than take part, you can catch a game at Manchester United’s Old Trafford Stadium, the second-largest stadium in the UK after Wembley Stadium.

 See and do in Manchester

 Art and history lovers will quickly discover that Manchester has an abundance of cultural attractions in the city.
-In addition to its vibrant nightlife and endless shopping spots, there are various museums, art galleries and other unique experiences to be enjoyed.
+In addition to its vibrant nightlife and endless shopping spots, there are various museums, art galleries, and other unique experiences to enjoy.

 Below is our list of some of the best things to see and do in Manchester.